skupperproject/skupper-example-policy/README.md

 exposure.

-_**Warning:**_ Once the CRD is installed, any existing Skupper networks on the cluster will stop working because Skupper cluster policy denies all operations not explicitly allowed in the policy configuration.
-Be careful to define working policy rules before you enable policy for existing networks.
+_**Warning:**_ Once the CRD is installed, any existing Skupper sites on the cluster will stop working because Skupper cluster policy denies all operations not explicitly allowed in the policy configuration.
+Be careful to define working policy rules before you enable policy for existing sites.

 Use `kubectl apply` to install the CRD in each cluster.